 In this section commands are identified by their names and decimal values.
+Hex and ASCII equivalents are given in the summary.

 The coordinate origin (0,0) is at the top left corner of the display.
 X values go from 0 to 239 (increasing toward the right) and Y values go from 0 to 63 (increasing toward the bottom).